audreyqyfu/LATE/README.md

 # Learning with AuToEncoder (LATE) and TRANSfer Learning with AuToEncoder (TRANSLATE)
 Due to dropout and other technical limitations in single cell sequencing technologies.
-Single Cell RNA-seq (scRNA-seq) gene expression profile is highly sparse with many zero expression values (typically above 80%, or even 95%).
+Single-cell RNA-seq (scRNA-seq) gene expression profile is highly sparse with many zero expression values (typically above 80%, or even 95%).
 With an Autoencoder traind on nonzero values of the data, LATE leverages information of dependence between genes/cells, and recovers the missing values (zeros).
-With TRANSfer Learning with AuToEncoder (TRANSLATE), the user can train the autoencoder on a reference gene expression dataset and then use the weights and biases as initial values for imputing the dataset of interest.
+With TRANSLATE that allows for transfer learning, the user can train the autoencoder on a reference gene expression dataset and then use the weights and biases as initial values for imputing the dataset of interest.